SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 The integration example illustrated in Section 3 of this guide uses the authentication information specified in the custom properties of the Solace resource adapter.
 These authentication properties are used whenever Application Managed authentication is specified for a JCA resource.
 No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace "MessageVPN" information for a connection is always retrieved from the Solace resource adapter configured properties (or the configured properties of the respective J2C resource).

 WebLogic supports configuration of Container-Managed authentication for J2C resources.
-The administrator of an EJB application can configure Solace message broker sign-on credentials using a J2C authentication alias that is assigned to either a J2C activation specification or J2C connection factory .
+The administrator of an EJB application can configure Solace event broker sign-on credentials using a J2C authentication alias that is assigned to either a J2C activation specification or J2C connection factory .
 Solace JCA resource adapter supports authentication using the "DefaultPrincipalMapping "mapping configuration alias.
 Refer to [WL-REF] for more details on configuring J2C authentication data aliases.

-The Solace message broker supports a variety of client authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
+The Solace event broker supports a variety of client authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
 The Solace JCA resource adapter supports a subset of these schemes including "Basic" authentication and "SSL Client Certificate" authentication.
 The default authentication scheme used by the Solace JMS Resource Adapter is AUTHENTICATION_SCHEME_BASIC.

 The value of the Solace resource adapter custom property "extendedProps" is used to specify an alternate authentication scheme such as `AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE`.
 The value of the custom property "extendedProps" consists of a semicolon-separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
 You can specify the required properties for an alternate authentication scheme using this technique.
 Refer to the document [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} for further details on the required JMS properties for configuring SSL client certificate authentication.